 Historically, Latin America has always been known for its exhaustive and rigorous corporate compliance systems which can vary by country, and prove challenging for foreign investors to understand.
-Countries such as Brazil and Argentina register high on global tables when it comes to complexity of doing business, with other nations in the region not far behind.
+Countries such as Brazil and Argentina register high on the global tables when it comes to the complexity of doing business, with other nations in the region not far behind.

 When expanding into Latin America, it’s important to understand local compliance requirements, and the overall condition of any business you choose to incorporate.